rpbeltran/Adipisici-CMS/README.md

 Adipisici CMS
 ===

-An API-First Content Management System.

-Current Version: 0.1.0
+A RESTful, decoupled, and API-First Content Management System designed to provide an impartial and developer friendly backend environment that allows developers to easily build web applications, mobile apps, and more around your content.
+Adipisici was built on the premise that the content layer should be decoupled from the rendering layer.

 Why this?
 ===

-Content Management Systems are all that stand between developers and static files.
-Great, but sometimes a CMS takes it too far.
+Content Management Systems are all that stand between developers and static files, but often a CMS takes it too far.

 Some problems with a traditional CMS:
  * They force you to use their front end tools.
 A WYSIWYG can only take you so far, and even designing custom templates you are still limited in what technologies you can use.